Resources for Users of R

 Applied Statistics for Engineers and Scientists, 2nd edition, published by Duxbury Press.

-As I need my students to be able to use R for their work and due to the absence of any supplement to the textbook for R users, I undertook to prove to my students that they could do all the work in the text using R. In the end, I didn't actually do all the examples as our course doesn't cover the entire textbook.
+As I needed my students to be able to use R for their work and due to the absence of any supplement to the textbook for R users, I undertook to prove to my students that they could do all the work in the text using R. In the end, I didn't actually do all the examples as our course doesn't cover the entire textbook.
 I also needed to rely on the add-on package I created which includes all the datasets that were supplied with the text, some datasets not on the accompanying CD-ROM but printed in the text, and some functions written by me, or from other add-on packages.

 No theory is presented in this document as it is meant for distribution to staff and students who already possess the main textbook.
 This supplement is arranged so that the chapters, sections, examples, tables, and figures all match the main textbook.

 The add-on package is only updated as needs determine.
 If you find something missing or can suggest additions to the package then feel free to let me know.
-In particular, this package has not been updated since we stopped using the text; it is also now in a third edition.
+In particular, this package has not been updated since we stopped using the text; the text is also now in a third edition.

 Please double click the following files to open/download